ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_windows.md

 ![Image 9 FastDesk Desktops Page](files/storefront.png "Image 9: FASTdesk Desktops Page")

-Once in the desktops categories, you can open the desktop that has been allocated to you by just clicking the monitor of the desktop or by clicking the downward arrow which will give you three options of "Open", "Add To Favorites" and "Restart".
-You can also choose to "Add To Favourites", which pins your desktop to the Favourites category.
-From here you can also click "open" (Refer to **image 9**).
+Once in the desktops categories, you can open the desktop that has been allocated to you by just clicking the monitor of the desktop or by clicking the downward arrow which will give you three options of `"Open"`, `"Add To Favorites"` and `"Restart"`.
+You can also choose to `"Add To Favourites"`, which pins your desktop to the Favourites category.
+From here you can also click `"open"` (Refer to **image 9**).

-When either the monitor or open button has been clicked, you will get a pop up that asks "Open Citrix Workspace Launcher?"
-(Refer to **image 10**).
+When either the monitor or open button has been clicked, you will get a pop up that asks `"Open Citrix Workspace Launcher?"` (Refer to **image 10**).
 Next, allow it to open the Launcher.

 ![Image 10 Open Citrix Workspace Launcher?](files/Openlauncher.png "Image 10: Open Citrix Workspace Launcher?")